 Pot pie is the definition of comfort food, and perfect during the fall and winter months.
 It’s warm, filling and basically chicken soup with less liquid and dough on top.
 I’ve made pot pie with a full-on, grain-free almond flour crust in the past and it definitely involves a bit more work and planning.
 It’s the step that I usually want to skip, so this time I decided to come up with a shortcut.
 What I came up with still offers a buttery, slightly crispy topping, but involves no dough rolling period.
 Enter the cheater’s chicken pot pie with almond flour crumb topping.
 It’s a major time saver and nice if you don’t have all the dough ingredients on hand as well.
-I was very pleased with the result and hope you will be too!
+I was very pleased with the results and hope you are too!

 For the filling:

 - 2 Tbsp grass-fed butter or ghee

 - 1 yellow onion, chopped

 - 2 large carrots, chopped

 - 1 + 1/4 cups butternut squash cubes